wlingca/rdssms/workshop/content/Lab0/4_verifylab/_index.md

 weight = 40
 +++

 * Go to the [AWS Management Console](https://console.aws.amazon.com/), ensure you are on the correct AWS Region.
-If you’re in a different region, please change the region from the top right conrner of the screen to the designated region.
+If you’re in a different region, please change the region from the top right corner of the screen to the designated region.
 {{% img "region.png" "Region" %}}

 * Navigate to [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/) and click on the **sqlimmersion-stack** stack.